Cobreloa: History

 In 1974, another entry into the Asociación Central de Fútbol Profesional of Deportes El Loa, chaired by Carlos Seguel, was submitted for the first time.
 In 1975, the application for entry into professional football was again submitted, but was rejected again, on the grounds that Calama was outside the established limits for professional football.
 In that year, the player Carlos Rojas, enters the final of Deportes El Loa, coming from Unión Española.
 This player, who would return to play from the beginning of Cobreloa until 1990, won three national titles in the Primera División and one Copa Chile in 1986.
 He also had a period as a formative player trainer at the club, being one of the managers of the first sale of the club, Mauricio Donoso.
 He then had a stint as coach of the club's first team, in the 1997 and 1998 tournament, then in 2000.
 He then coached again in 2016.

 The director board of 'Club Regional Antofagasta' held some talks with the regional Mayor of Region of Antofagasta in order to get Codelco workers to join and give one percent of their salary to the club, but the local government officials rejected the idea.
 There have also been indications that the club has expressed a desire to undertake the same unification exercise with the professional club Deportes Magallanes, but without success.

 On 26 September 1976, the 'Cámara del Comercio', Railroad Unions, merchants and businessmen, sports directors of the 'El Loa' and also the Coronel Fernando Ibáñez, the prefect Francisco Núñez Venegas and the assistant directors of CODELCO, José Gorrini, Renzo Gasparini, Orlando Urbina and Nicolás Tschischow formed a committee called 'Pro Ingreso al Fútbol Rentado' with the purpose of induction 'Deportes El Loa' to professional football in Chile.
 The director of the hospital of Roy H. Glover, Sergio Stóppel joined this effort.
-United under the motto 'Ahora o Núnca' ('Now or never'), and was subsequently accepted into 'Segunda División' on the 14 October in the same year.
+United under the motto 'Ahora o Núnca' ('Now or never'), and was subsequently accepted into 'Segunda División' on 14 October in the same year.
 In December this initiative counted with the approval of clubs like Regional Antofagasta, Colo-Colo, Naval, Aviación, Huachipato, Coquimbo, Ovalle, Everton, Wanderers and O'higgins.

 A work plan was developed prior to entering professional football.
 This consisted of consultations with top executives in the field, such as city coaches, and in-depth studies of the team.
 This included a review of the area's sports infrastructure.
 Commissions traveled across the country to gather useful information prior to the founding of the new team.
 The objective of all this was to meet the requirements necessary to enter the country's professional football sector.
 The work plan lasted six months.